 1 1/2 cups dried anchovies, the smallest kind (Kimchimari has a great illustration of the different sizes; we like to use the smallest variety shown)

-4-5 tbsp honey, maple syrup, agave nectar, or other syrup (rice or malt are other options)
+4-5 tbsp honey, maple syrup, agave nectar, or other sweetener of your choice, divided

 1/2 hot Korean chili pepper, jalapeno, or serrano, sliced